lufton/esphome-inv-8851/readme.md

 ```
 Full list of available entities [is here](#available-entities).

+### Options
+There are several options you may need to set:

+* `update_interval`
+* `version`

-The only configuration you may need to set is `update_interval` (witch tells how often to request state and configuration from inverter, default value is 5s and should suite most situations) of `inv_8851` component.
+`update_interval` tells how often to request state and configuration from inverter, default value is 5s and should suite most situations.
 ```yaml
 inv_8851:
   update_interval: 30s
 ```

+`version` should be one of `1` (confirmed firmware version: 0005) or `2` (confirmed firmware version: 8100).
+Right now there are several protocol versions.
+They are pretty similar except they have a bit different packets length. `144/90` bytes for version=1 and `148/94` bytes for version=2 (state and config data block length respectively).
+If you experience problems with changing parameters it could mean that you should try other value (you can use `substitutions→version` parameter).
+It's only my guess, but it looks like version 1 is not compatible with newer firmware, so try using version 2 for newer models.
+Also you should see warning messages in logs if you peaked wrong version.

 ## 24v vs 48v version
 24v and 48v files are different only in configuration of some entities witch has no sense for 24v version (bms_cell_09_voltage — bms_cell_16_voltage) and minimum/maximum values for some number entities (as they depend on voltage).
 So in theory flashing "wrong" configuration shouldn't make any harm to ESP or inverter.